-Until now, we have studied the quantities $X{tt} = \{\rho{tt}, Y{p,tt}, P{tt}\}$ , which are defined by the crossing between the $\beta$ equilibrium condition and the thermodynamic spinodal.
+Until now, we have studied the quantities $X{tt} = \{\rho{tt}, Y{p,tt}, P{tt}\}$, which are defined by the crossing between the β -equilibrium condition and the thermodynamic spinodal.
 This framework allowed us to emphasize the analytical role of bulk GLDM coefficients in the transition.
 However, realistic descriptions of the core-crust transition involve stability comparison between homogeneous matter and clusterized matter.
-Equilibrium calculations have been performed e.g. in Refs.
-[2, 15-17]; it has been verified that the resulting transition can be very well approximated by the crossing between the $\beta$ equilibrium condition and the dynamic spinodal.
-We denote $X{td} = \{\rho{td}, Y{p,td}, P{td}\}$ the quantities taken at this dynamic spinodal border.
+Equilibrium calculations have been performed, e.g., in Refs.
+[2, 15-17]; it has been verified that the resulting transition can be very well approximated by the crossing between the β -equilibrium condition and the dynamic spinodal.
+In Fig. 16, we illustrate the differences between the thermodynamic and dynamic spinodals and identify with a square (dynamic) and dot (thermodynamic) the crust-core transition, defined by the crossing of the β -equilibrium EOS and the spinodal.
+We denote $X{td} = \{\rho{td}, Y{p,td}, P{td}\}$ as the quantities taken at this dynamic spinodal border.
 We have obtained these quantities within the effective Skyrme and relativistic approaches.
-The dynamic spinodal has not been calculated in the BHF framework, since the BHF-based density functional does not include the density-gradient terms needed to modelize the surface effects associated with finitesize density fluctuations.
+The dynamic spinodal has not been calculated in the BHF framework, since the BHFbased density functional does not include the density-gradient terms needed to modelize the surface effects associated with finite-size density fluctuations.